wcm-io-devops/conga-sling-plugin/src/site/markdown/extensions.md

 ### Sling Provisioning Files

 The Sling Provisioning Model file format is described on the [Sling Website][sling-slingstart].
 It is a compact format that allows to define features with bundles and configurations for a Sling-based distribution.
-The CONGA Sling Plugins uses only the configurations and ignores all other part of the file.
+The CONGA Sling Plugin uses only the configurations and ignores all other part of the file.

 You can use a Handlebars template to generate a provisioning file.
-When the post processor `sling-provisioning` is applied to this file the single Felix OSGi .config files are generated out of it and the provisionig file is deleted.
+When the post processor `sling-provisioning` is applied to this file the single Felix OSGi .config files are generated out of it and the provisioning file is deleted.

 [conga-extensibility]: http://devops.wcm.io/conga/extensibility.html